LivotovLabs/CamView/README.md

 CAMView v1.0 beta-5
 =======

  Android view component to display the live picture from device camera and optionally provide developer with the preview data for any external decoding processes within application.

- The main goal of this project is to have a simple and clean view which can be easily put to an existing view hierarchy of any existing activity, fragment or just to a layout file like any other Android component such as TextView, ImageView, etc.
+ The main goal of this project is to have a simple and clean view component which can be easily put to an existing view hierarchy of any existing activity, fragment or just to a layout file like any other Android component such as TextView, ImageView, etc.